lawrie-sm/scrieve/README.md

 # [scrieve](https://scrieve.link)

-Scrieve is a clean and simple URL shortener.
+Scrieve is a simple URL shortener.
+Built with Go and SQLite.

-Written in Go with SQLite.
-No JavaScript involved.

-*Bonus: Respects dark mode.*